os-fpga/1st-CLaaS/README.md

 # About this Document

 This document provides an overview of the project.
-After reading this, please continue with:
+After reading this, find details in:

   - [**Getting Started**](GettingStarted.md)
   - [**Framework Overview**](framework/README.md)